datawire/ambassador-docs/docs/edge-stack/pre-release/howtos/web-application-firewalls.md

 ### Logging

   $productName$ will log information about requests approved and denied by any `WebApplicationFirewalls` along with the reason why the request was denied.
-  You can configure the logging policies in the `WebApplicationFirewall` configuration files to control where logs are sent to and how much information is logged.
+  You can configure the logging policies in the [coraza rules configuration][] where logs are sent to and how much information is logged.
-  The Ambassador Labs default ruleset sends the WAF logs to stdout so they show up in the container logs.
+  Ambassador Labs' default ruleset sends the WAF logs to stdout so they show up in the container logs.

 ### Metrics